Winners: WorldWide Storefront

 Friday May 16, 2014 – Sunday November 23, 2014

-Storefront for Art and Architecture announces the 10 selected projects that will be part of WorldWide Storefront (“WWSf”), a new initiative to provide a simultaneous, multi-locus of alternative spaces around the globe and a digital platform for the expression and exchange of latent desires within contemporary art and architecture practices.
+Storefront for Art and Architecture announces the 10 selected projects that will be part of WorldWide Storefront (WWSf), a new initiative to provide a simultaneous, multi-locus of alternative spaces around the globe and a digital platform for the expression and exchange of latent desires within contemporary art and architecture practices.

-A jury composed of Beatrice Galilee, Joseph Grima, Jimenez Lai and Marina Otero has selected a group of ten proposals around the globe.
-From the study of different states of abandonment in Athens to the discussion around urban growth in Santo Domingo, from the occupation of a public residual space in the city of Los Angeles to a traveling production space aboard a commercial container carrier, from individuals to collectives across the globe, the ten projects constitute a group of curatorial visions that articulate alternative positions within their particular context.
+A jury composed of Beatrice Galilee, Joseph Grima, Jimenez Lai and Marina Otero has selected a group of ten proposals from around the globe.
+From the study of different states of abandonment in Athens to the discussion of around urban growth in Santo Domingo, from the occupation of a public residual space in the city of Los Angeles to a traveling production space aboard a commercial container carrier, from individuals to collectives across the globe, these ten projects constitute a group of curatorial visions that articulate alternative positions within their particular context.

 From September 19 to November 21, 2014, all selected entries throughout the world will simultaneously open and have a two-month program of exhibitions and events.
 All events will be recorded and broadcast through the WorldWide Storefront online platform and presented at the Storefront for Art and Architecture Gallery embedded in the installation WWSf Portal, a collaborative design by Marc Fornes and Jana Winderen.

-WORLDWIDE STOREFRONT SELECTED ENTRIES
+WORLD WIDE STOREFRONT SELECTED ENTRIES

-Container Art Residency / itinerant
+Container Art Residency / Itinerant

 An artist residency that will invite artists to travel on board commercial freight ships to worldwide destinations along various shipping routes, addressing questions of isolation and transportation as a way of redefining the contemporary artist studio.